mxro/nodejump/objectives.md

 ### 0.0.1

 - admin: set up github project and dev environment.
-- enh: implement markdown node editor with markdown preview<!-- one.end -->
+- enh: implement markdown node editor with markdown preview
+- enh: improve speed, in which Markdown preview is updated!
+ - event listener for editor
+ - editor seperate methods for commit to local network, commit to remote partner and load updates from remote partner
+ - DONE, 26/8/2012<!-- one.end -->